Find out where cervical cancer starts and how common it is.

 Like all other areas of the body, there are lymph nodes around the womb and cervix.
 The nearest large group of lymph nodes are at the top of the leg (the groin area).

-Lymph nodes or lymph glands are part of the lymphatic system.
+Lymph nodes (also called lymph glands) are part of the lymphatic system.
 They:

 - help to protect the body against infections